mlprt/feedbax/docs/index.md

 - swap out components of models, and write new components.
 <!-- - track the progress of a training run in Tensorboard. -->

+???
+Note "What Feedbax can (and can't) do"
-Feedbax was designed for feedback control of biomechanical models, to perform movement tasks in continuous spaces.
-However, it can be used more generally as a framework for optimal control.
+    Feedbax is designed for feedback control of biomechanical models by neural networks, to perform movement tasks in continuous spaces.
+However, it could also be used for other optimal control problems for which a suitable set of model, cost function, and task trials can be defined.

+    Feedbax is *not* designed for finding algebraic solutions to the classic formalisms of optimal control theory, such as the [Linear-Quadratic-Gaussian](https://en.wikipedia.org/wiki/Linear%E2%80%93quadratic%E2%80%93Gaussian_control) (LQG) controller.
+Similarly, Feedbax does not enforce the [separation principle](https://en.wikipedia.org/wiki/Separation_principle) between model components—that is, models don't *need* to include distinct components (e.g. neural network layers) for the controller and the observer (i.e. state estimator).

 ## Feedbax is a JAX library